Mallorca

 Mallorca, (Note: /ca-ES-IB/, /ca-ES-IB/; /es/) also spelled Majorca in English, (Note: /məˈjɔːrkə, maɪ-, -ˈdʒɔːr-/, mə-YOR-kə-,_-my--,_--JOR--) is the largest of Spain's Balearic Islands, and the seventh largest island in the Mediterranean Sea.

 Its capital, Palma, is also the capital of the autonomous community of the Balearic Islands.
 The Balearic Islands have been an autonomous region of Spain since 1983.
 Two smaller islands lie just off the coast of Mallorca: Cabrera (southeast of Palma) and Dragonera (west of Palma).
 The island's anthem is "La Balanguera".

 Along with other Balearic Islands, Menorca, Ibiza, and Formentera, Mallorca is a highly popular holiday destination, particularly for tourists from the Netherlands, Ireland, Germany, and the United Kingdom.
 The international airport, Palma de Mallorca Airport, is one of the busiest in Spain; it was used by 28 million passengers in 2017, with use increasing every year between 2012 and 2017.

 Etymology

-The name derives from Classical Latin insula maior, "larger island".
-Later, in Medieval Latin, this became Maiorca, "the larger one", in comparison to Menorca, "the smaller one".
-This was then hypercorrected to Mallorca by central Catalan scribes, which later came to be accepted as the standard spelling.
+The name originates from Classical Latin insula maior, meaning "larger island".
+In Medieval Latin, this evolved into Maiorca, referring to "the larger one" in contrast with Menorca, "the smaller one".
+The term Maiorca was later modified by central Catalan scribes through a process of hypercorrection, resulting in the form Mallorca, which eventually became the standard spelling.